 The most powerful solar storms send coronal mass ejections (CMEs), containing charged particles, into space.
 If Earth happens to be in the path of a CME, the charged particles can slam into our atmosphere, disrupt satellites in orbit and even cause them to fail, and bathe high-flying airplanes with radiation.
 They can disrupt telecommunications and navigation systems.
 They have the potential to affect power grids, and have been known to black out entire cities, even entire regions.

-People talking about power failures from solar storms always point back to March 13, 1989 – 23 years ago.
-A CME caused a power failure in Québec, as well as across parts of the northeastern U.S. In this event, the electrical supply was cut off to over 6 million people for 9 hours.
+People talking about power failures from solar storms always point back to March 13, 1989, 31 years ago.
+A CME caused a power failure in Québec, as well as across parts of the northeastern U.S. In this event, the electrical supply was cut off to over 6 million people for nine hours.

 But it’s possible for solar storms to be even more powerful than the one that caused the 1989 Québec and U.S. northeast blackout.
 The largest known solar flare took place on August 28, 1859.
 It was observed and recorded by Richard C. Carrington, and so it’s sometimes called the Carrington Event, or sometimes the 1859 Solar Superstorm.
 The accompanying coronal mass ejection (CME) traveled to Earth in only 17 hours, rather than the usual three or four days.
 The largest recorded geomagnetic storm occurred.
 Aurorae, or northern lights, were seen in many parts of the world.
 Telegraph systems throughout Europe and North America failed.

-Are we in danger from a particularly huge solar power, perhaps on a scale of the Carrington Event?
+Are we in danger from a particularly huge solar storm, perhaps on the scale of the Carrington Event?
 Some believe we may be.
 That is why governments and scientists are beginning to pay more attention to this issue, with an eye to creating systems and procedures to help withstand such powerful effects from the sun.